branki/website/content/en/docs/v3.3/devops-user-guide/how-to-integrate/harbor.md

        REGISTRY = '103.61.38.55:30002'
        // the project name
-       // make sure your robot account have enough access to the project HARBOR_NAMESPACE = 'ks-devops-harbor'
+       // make sure your robot account have enough access to the project HARBOR_NAMESPACE = 'ke-devops-harbor'
        // docker image name
        APP_NAME = 'docker-example'
-       // ‘robot-test’ is the credential ID you created on the KubeSphere console HARBOR_CREDENTIAL = credentials('robot-test')
+       // ‘robot-test’ is the credential ID you created on the Kuberix Enterprise console HARBOR_CREDENTIAL = credentials('robot-test')
      }